Simon Grayson: Bradford City

 On 11 February 2018, Grayson was announced as the manager of League One club Bradford City, following the dismissal of Stuart McCall.
 He won three out of 14 games as they finished 11th, and left at the end of his contract in May.

 Return to Blackpool

 On 6 July 2019, the day after Terry McPhillips announced his resignation, Grayson was appointed Blackpool manager on a two-year contract.
 He was sacked on 12 February 2020, after a spell of four points from a possible 27 brought them from 4th place to 15th in League One.
 He managed Kendal Town for one game in October 2020, covering for the self-isolating Chris Humphrey.

 Fleetwood Town

 On 31 January 2021, Grayson was appointed manager of Fleetwood Town, following the departure of previous manager Joey Barton.
 Grayson left Fleetwood on 24 November 2021.

 Bengaluru

-On 8 June 2022, Indian Super League side Bengaluru FC announced the appointment of Grayson on a two-year deal.
+On 8 June 2022, Indian Super League side Bengaluru announced the appointment of Grayson on a two-year deal.
+He reached the 2022–23 ISL Final with Bengaluru but lost on penalties to ATK Mohun Bagan.

+On 9 December 2023, he mutually agreed to part ways with the club after a 4–0 defeat to Mumbai City.

+Lalitpur City

+Grayson was appointed head coach of Nepal Super League club Lalitpur City on 2 February 2025.
+He led the team to their second-consecutive Nepal Super League title on 26 April 2025.

+Hartlepool United

+On 12 June 2025, Grayson was appointed head coach of National League club Hartlepool United.
+Grayson had been a target for owner Raj Singh for the vacant manager job at Hartlepool on previous occasions.
+He was appointed amidst uncertainty surrounding the future ownership of the club.
+Hartlepool saw a significant turnover of players during pre-season with Grayson handing debuts to eight new signings for the first match of the season, a 0–0 draw at Yeovil Town.
+Hartlepool took 10 points from their opening four matches under Grayson.
+However, after a run of one win in 11 games in all competitions, Grayson was dismissed on 12 October following a 1–1 away draw with seventh tier side Gainsborough Trinity in the FA Cup fourth qualifying round.
+He departed after 14 league games with four wins, six draws and four defeats and with the club in 12th position in the National League.